Ombi-app/Ombi.Docs/docs/settings/notifications/email.md

 This is only possible if you have 2 factor authentication turned ON with your Gmail account.
 More information can be found [here](https://support.google.com/accounts/answer/185833)

+### App Password

+Once you have generated an app password for your Gmail account, this should be used in the "password" field instead of your usual password.

 ### Email failing even with correct SMTP settings

 A common cause of the system failing to generate emails is a missing entry under [Settings -> Customisation > Application URL](../../customization/#application-url).